Your ultimate winter driving checklist

 Suitable footwear

 It’s important that you always drive in sensible, comfortable footwear.
-However, it’s also a good idea to keep a separate pair of shoes with good grip, such as boots, in your car during the winter months.
-When it’s wet, icy and snowy outside, the ground can be extremely slippery underfoot.
-So, to cut your chances of taking a tumble this chilly season, make sure you pack a pair of suitable shoes for when you get out of the car.
+However, it’s also a good idea to keep a separate pair of shoes with good grip (such as boots) in your car during the winter months.
+When it’s wet, icy, and snowy outside, the ground can be extremely slippery underfoot.
+So, to reduce your chances of taking a tumble this chilly season, make sure you pack a pair of suitable shoes for when you get out of the car.

 A shovel